Murex d'Or

-The Murex d'Or (also known as the Golden Murex award) is a Lebanese award created by two Lebanese physicians, Zahi and Fadi Helou to recognize achievements in the domain of art in Lebanon, the Arab region and the world.
+The Murex d'Or (also known as the Golden Murex award) is a Lebanese arts award created in the year 2000.
+It was established by two Lebanese physicians, Zahi and Fadi Helou to recognize achievements in the areas of theatre, film and singing in Lebanon, the Arab region and throughout the world.
 The first Murex d'Or ceremony took place on June 4, 2000.
 The name of the award is a tribute to Phoenician Murex sea snails, which were used to dye cloth in imperial Tyrian purple.